History of Sterling and Logan County

 The first permanent resident of Logan County, Billy Hadfield, settled on an island in the river a few miles northeast of Atwood in 1841.
 There is a marker on U.S. Highway 6, 3.3 miles northeast of Atwood, indicating the location.
 By the 1880s a community had grown up at the present site and a town was platted in 1885.
 When Logan County was established in 1887 the town was hoping to become the county seat, and laid a foundation for a courthouse.
 When Sterling was chosen instead, the foundation was used to build the Atwood School.
 This same foundation now supports a large home on the north side of West Victor Avenue.

-At its height in 1928, Atwood had two doctors, a grain elevator, garage, sugar beet dump, a pickle receiving station, two lumber yards, two mercantile, two pool halls, post office, telephone exchange, depot, two churches and a hotel.
+At its height in 1928, Atwood had two doctors, a grain elevator, a garage, a sugar beet dump, a pickle receiving station, two lumber yards, two mercantile, two pool halls, a post office, telephone exchange, depot, two churches and a hotel.
 A Jewish cemetery was located behind the old school.

 Still home to a faithful few